A parking space may be exempt if it is either:

 The exemption does not apply if the person providing the parking space charges visitors a fee for parking in the space.

-For example, a medical practice has designated parking spaces for the exclusive use of visitors and patients of the medical practice and the parking spaces are made available free of charge.
-If staff of the medical practice or visitors of nearby businesses use these parking spaces, the visitor parking exemption will not apply.
+A medical practice has designated parking spaces for the exclusive use of visitors and patients of the medical practice and the parking spaces are made available free of charge.
+These spaces would be exempt.
+However if staff of the medical practice or visitors of nearby businesses use these parking spaces, the visitor parking exemption will not apply.